BigChicChicken/NW_TimerBot/README.md

 Configuration
 --------------
-In the `.env` update value with your data, like the exemple.
+In the `.env` update values with your data, like the exemple.

 Under **BOTS**, you will have to define:
 - **name**: The name of the bot, used to create an associated log file.